-18607 Ventura Boulevard, Suite 310 • Tarzana, California 91356-4154 818-758-2747 • Hypnosis.edu/Distance
+18607 Ventura Boulevard, Suite 310 • Tarzana, California 91356-4154 818-758-2747 • Hypnosis.edu/Distance (https://hypnosis.edu/distance/)

-Publication Date: January 1, 2019 - December 31, 2019
+Publication Date: January 1, 2018 - December 31, 2018

 LETTER FROM THE DIRECTOR

 Welcome to the Hypnosis Motivation Institute (HMI), (College)

 All of the Instruction staff and employees committed to your right as a student to enjoy a safe and healthy learning environment.
 There are many benefits to be gained by participating actively as an HMI student.
 Along with the benefits come the responsibilities to respect the rights of others and be a productive member of the community.